- ACRONYMS

 - Acetaminophen (Tylenol®)

 - Acetaminophen is widely available and often used to treat LBP.
-A large trial published in 2014 found that it was no better than placebo in shortening recovery time.
+A large trial (N=1652) in patients with acute LBP found that it did not shorten recovery time compared to placebo.
 [PMID 25064594]

 - Muscle relaxants